vuejs-translations/docs-cs/src/api/application.md

 Configure runtime compiler options.
 Values set on this object will be passed to the in-browser template compiler and affect every component in the configured app.
 Note you can also override these options on a per-component basis using the [`compilerOptions` option](/api/options-rendering.html#compileroptions).

 ::: warning Important
-This config option is only respected when using the full build (i.e. the standalone `vue.js` that can compile templates in the browser).
+This config option is only respected when using the full build (tj. the standalone `vue.js` that can compile templates in the browser).
 If you are using the runtime-only build with a build setup, compiler options must be passed to `@vue/compiler-dom` via build tool configurations instead.

 - For `vue-loader`: [pass via the `compilerOptions` loader option](https://vue-loader.vuejs.org/options.html#compileroptions).
 Also see [how to configure it in `vue-cli`](https://cli.vuejs.org/guide/webpack.html#modifying-options-of-a-loader).